Betweenthelines/my-xfce4-dotfiles/README.md

 # my-xfce4-dotfiles
-Arch only xfce4 dotfiles I have not implemented any backup system for another person.<br />
+Arch only xfce4 dotfiles I have implemented backup system for another person.<br />
+But I urge you to go through my scripts so that you can prepare or any unforseen result<br />
 XFCE4 is also a prerequisite